Odasaku-Khan/Odasaku-Khan/README.md

 - 👋 Hi, I’m @Odasaku-Khan.
 - 👀 I’m interested in gaming and gamedev, iOS development, fullstack.
-- 📫 How to reach me @SwordmanOfAragato on telegram.
 - ⚡ Fun fact: I'm Fan of anime, manga, books, movies and traveling.
 - 🌱 I’m currently learning everything 🤣
 - Goal get second degree in Europe or Canada in 2027-28;